 The Complete History of Paintball

 The paintball we know and love today is a relatively recent extreme sport.
-Its history begins back in the 1960s.
-Nelson Paint Company crafted balls of paint in gelatin shells —the first paintballs.
+The history of paintball begins back in the 1960s.
+Nelson Paint Company crafted balls of paint in gelatin shells — the first paintballs.
 They contracted out custom CO2 pistols for firing the paintballs.
 Originally, paintballs were used for marking things like livestock or trees from a distance, or from a vehicle.
-This is why today paintball “guns” are still called paintball markers!
+This is why today paintball guns are still called paintball markers!

 Later in the 1970s some friends over drinks, Hayes Noel and Charles Gains, started discussing the survivability of city-dwellers in the woods.
 How far will survival instincts take you?
 How does that stack up against the learned behavior and experience of an outdoorsman?
 Having heard about the Nel-Spot 007 paintball marker, they decided to make a game of it.
 Their friend Bob Gurnsey created the rules for the first paintball game.